 Next year the number of participating countries in next year’s Eurovision Song contest is expected to be around 40 .
 Having the limit of 46 countries allowed to take part, the number of countries to attend will be pretty much the same with the one in the latest years.

-Two semi finals with a total of 10 nations qualifying from each one, which will join the Big 5 and the host country in the Grand final of 26 competing countries.
+Two semi finals will take place, with a total of 10 nations qualifying from each one.
+The 20 qualifiers will compete with the Big 5 and the host country in the Grand final.

-Up to date the countries that have confirmed their participation in the next edition or have expressed provisional interest in participating, have reached the number of 14.
-As the EBU deadline for submitting application is approaching (September 15), more countries are expected to confirm their participation.
-According to EBU rules the countries have to apply preliminary until the date above and have a period up to October 10 to withdraw their application without any financial penalty.
+Up to date the countries that have confirmed their participation in the next edition or have expressed provisional interest in participating, have reached the number of 38.
+As the EBU deadline for submitting preliminary application has expired (September 15), more countries are expected to confirm their preliminary interest.
+According to EBU rules the countries had to apply preliminary until the date above and had a period up to October 10 to withdraw their application without any financial penalty.
 Therefore in the following hours the last countries will reveal their intentions on Eurovision 2019 participation.

 Already six countries have clearly ruled out a participation in Israel.
 Countries as Andorra, Luxembourg, Slovakia, Monaco, Bosnia & Herzegovina and Turkey have all confirmed that they will not return to the competition in 2019, alongside with Morocco which has shown no intention of returning after since its debut appearance back in 1980.